 Emergencies increase the risk of FGM

-During the 2020 stakeholder dialogue on FGM in humanitarian & crisis contexts, participants from 31 countries shared information from their field-work or research on how the risk of FGM and the possibilities of providing care to survivors is affected by these types of crises.
+During the 2020 stakeholder dialogue on Female Genital Mutilation in humanitarian & crisis contexts, participants from 31 countries shared information from their field-work or research on how the risk of FGM and the possibilities of providing care to survivors is affected by these types of crises.

 Below we have listed the main issues raised by participants and in the currently available research.
 In-depth information can be found in the global report of the stakeholder dialogue.